SEAHORSE

 Due to the unique appearance of the seahorse they are a very common pet.
 People do like to keep them at home in aquariums.

-Introduction to Syngnathidae Family
+Introduction to Seahorses

 One of the most interesting living creatures in the bodies of water is the seahorse.
 They have a very unique look that people are quite interested in.
 With a face that looks like a horse that is where the name came from.